bzigterman/bzigterman.github.io/projects/weather.md

 - 65°
 - 60° dew point
-- Clear
+- Partly Cloudy
-- 89% humidity
+- 87% humidity
 - 9 mph wind
-- 36% cloud cover
+- 56% cloud cover
 - 37 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 0.59 inches of rain expected in the next 72 hours